FAU-CS6/assSQLQuestion/README.md

 1. Start the test installation of ILIAS by executing `docker-compose up` in the root folder of this repository and write down the login data for ILIAS, which will be displayed in the console at the end of the installation process.

-1. Prepare the plugin subfolder by executing `docker exec [NAME_OF_THE_ILIAS_CONTAINER] mkdir -p /var/www/html/Customizing/global/plugins/Modules/TestQuestionPool/Questions/`

-1. Copy the content of this repository into the container by executing `docker cp .
-[NAME_OF_THE_ILIAS_CONTAINER]:/var/www/html/Customizing/global/plugins/Modules/TestQuestionPool/Questions/assSQLQuestion` in the root folder of this repository

 1. Access the ILIAS installation at `localhost:8080`

 1. Access Adminstration -> Extending ILIAS -> Plugins